guardian/pressreader/docs/README.md

 The Pressreader lambdas configuration is in the [Pressreader GitHub repository](https://github.com/guardian/pressreader/tree/main/packages/pressreader/src/editionConfigs), and configuration changes are rolled out by creating a PR for changes, merging that PR and having the changes by released by continuous delivery.

-There is further documentation on [how the configuration effects what is published](./pressreader-config.md).
+There is further documentation on [how the configuration affects what is published](./pressreader-config.md).

 ## Logs & Monitoring